This article details the main species of freshwater and saltwater fish found throughout the diverse regions of Scotland, and around our coast line.

 Salmon migrate from the feeding grounds at sea, to the rivers around Scotland.
 They are difficult to catch, because they do not feed to gain weight, when in fresh water.
 Seasons vary from river to river, however salmon fishing is available from January 15th to the end of November.

 Choosing the best salmon river, at the best time, is a dark art.
-It depends on many factors, and we can help you navigate that tricky process, using local knowledge, and by keeping a finger on the pulse of recents catch rate performances and trends.
+Nevertheless, it depends on many factors, and we can help you navigate this tricky process.
+Hence, having local knowledge, and an understanding of catch rates, and weather conditions helps.

 Salmon Fishing in Scotland is not as prolific as it has been in the past.
-This much persecuted fish is threatened and in decline, but as you can see from the graph below, they are still plentiful.
-Anglers in Scotland, probably contribute more to conservation than anyone.
+As a result, the salmon is threatened and in decline.
+However they are still plentiful as you can see from the graph below.
+Lastly Salmon anglers in Scotland, probably contribute more to conservation than anyone.

-With careful planning and using effective techniques, you can still enjoy memorable sport targeting salmon.
+Finally, with careful planning and using effective techniques, you can still enjoy memorable sport targeting salmon.
 Our fishing is all catch and release, to protect future brood stock.
-Catch and Release is now considered the norm, and a collective culture on the rivers in Scotland now.
+Furthermore, catch and release is now considered the norm.
+Its a unified culture throughout the rivers of Scotland.

-Grayling are abundant in the clean well oxygenated rivers of Scotland.
+Grayling thrive in the clean well oxygenated rivers of Scotland.
 They feed on a mixed diet of aquatic insects, larvae, shrimp, snail, small fish and ephemerides.
-The grayling was introduced to Scotland in 1855 on the River Clyde, and then spread to other rivers like the River Teviot , which then allowed them to migrate to the Tweed system and on to the Leader, Whiteadder and other tributaries.
+The grayling was introduced to Scotland in 1855 on the River Clyde, and then spread to other rivers like the River Teviot.
+Subsequently they then spread through the Tweed system and on to the Leader, Whiteadder and other tributaries.

-The best grayling fishing in Scotland is in November, December and January. so this makes is a popular species to target in the close season, when trout and salmon fishing stops.
+In contrast to trout, the best grayling fishing in Scotland is in November, December and January.
+As a result this makes is a popular species to target in the close season, when trout and salmon fishing stops.

 The grayling is an elegant fish, graceful and powerful.
-They are not “ladies of the Stream”, as often referred to, because they come in male and female form.
+Likewise, they are not “ladies of the Stream”, as often referred to, because they come in male and female form.
 Grayling use the large Dorsal fin to great effect, and give unparalleled sport.

 Alba Game Fishing is a trade member of the Grayling Society,and offer guided trips on rivers.

-Fly fishing is the fairest method to catch these fish and is highly effective.
+Lastly, fly fishing is the fairest method to catch this fish species and is highly effective.
 Euronymphing is a successful method to catch Grayling.
 You can bait fish for them in Scotland in certain venues, but that’s not our preference.

-The sea trout like the salmon is anadromous (or sea-run).
-These are essentially brown trout that have decided to migrate to saltwater to feed, and return to the river to spawn.
+Firstly sea trout are essentially brown trout that have decided to migrate to saltwater to feed, and return to the river to spawn.
 Sea trout can be found all around the Scottish coastline.
-Their diet of shrimp, sand eel and other coastal feasts are high in protein, allowing them to gain weight quicker than in freshwater.
+Their diet is high on protein and consists of shrimp, sand eel and bait fish.
+Naturally they gain weight quickly due to this high saltwater diet.

 Fishing for sea trout is most effective at night.
-It’s astounding when a seemingly quiet pool devoid of fish comes to life, with fish cascading around.
-There’s no doubt, these fish are very adept at hiding during daylight.
+It’s astounding when a seemingly quiet pool devoid of fish species comes to life, with fish cascading around.
+There’s no doubt, this fish species are very adept at hiding during daylight.

-Sea trout over 10Kgs has been caught in Scotland, and this is an extremely hard fighting, acrobatic fish.
+Sea trout over 10Kgs has been caught in Scotland, and this is an extremely hard fighting, acrobatic fish species.

 It’s also becoming more popular in Scotland to fish for sea trout in salt water, around our coast.

-The Pollack or Pollock (depending on how you’d like to spell it), is a saltwater predator.
+The Pollack or Pollock (depending on how you’d like to spell it), is a saltwater predator fish species.
 It lurks in kelp (seaweed) beds, in rocky ground rich in feature and hiding spots.
 25-40ft depth is its favoured depth, around reefs and coastline.

 Pollack often power upwards and attack any bait fish or sand eels, that come into vision.
 Once the fish grabs its food it dives rapidly itself, back to the safety of cover.
 This makes the initial fight when hooking a pollack quite remarkable.